austindunn/mumt-502/README.md

 *November 29, 2016*
 * fixed local minima error, fixed data so that lester is guessed accurately (problem was a stereo file being used to generate spectrograms, instead of mono).
 * updated restore\_test.py to generate a confusion matrix.
 Results on the current three-class model (stored in three-class/three-class.ckpt) show about 90% accuracy for Hillary and Trump each, around 85% for Lester).

+*December 11, 2016*
+* fixed organization of spectrograms created by create\_spectrograms.py
+ * necessary non-existent directories will be created

+*December 14, 2016*
+* One version of the classification file is now complete, it determines who's talking frame by frame.
+ * Running a test on this classification file, using the whole first debate and some statistics from ABC on who spoke the most.
+According to ABC, I should expect to see that Hillary spoke for a total of 41 minutes and 50 seconds, and that Trump spoke for a total of 45 minutes and 3 seconds.

+*December 15, 2016*
+* To my great frustration, somewhere just at the end of the debate recording (the program logged the statistics at the 1:32:00.000 mark, total length of the file is 1:32:43.130), my computer crashed and I did not receive the final statistics.
+I'll be running a shorter test tonight to see why this happened - the program hasn't crashed when analyzing much shorter (i.e. < 1 minute) recordings